mota-techlink/dh_pipeline/readme.md

 ```

 ## 2. Translation and voice generating
->Install Goolge deep translate and Microsoft EdgeTTS to translate conent from original languate to other language then generate sound accordingly.
+>Install Google Deep Translator and Microsoft EdgeTTS to translate content from the original language to another language, then generate sound accordingly.

 ```bash
 pip install deep-translator edge-tts